timmo001/system-bridge/README.md

 The source for this app can be found on [GitHub](https://github.com/timmo001/system-bridge-android-companion).

-## API Endpoints
+## Data Modules

-You can find documentation for the API [here](https://system-bridge.timmo.dev/docs/api).
+You can find documentation data modules that can be accessed via the API/WebSocket [here](https://system-bridge.timmo.dev/docs/modules).

 ## WebSocket